-Thanks to a pre-scheduled trip, we will be spending 3 nights in one of the most iconic and luxurious hotels on Miami’s South Beach only for a couple of hundred dollars (bear in mind that this was in 2007).
+Thanks to a pre-scheduled trip, we will be spending three days in one of the most iconic and luxurious hotels on Miami’s South Beach only for a couple of hundred dollars (bear in mind that this was in 2007).

 As soon as we exit the taxi, a bellman greets us merrily and starts loading the luggage cart with our belongings, while we are still admiring the beautiful building we are about to enter.

 “Guys, have you been to the Fontainebleau before?” the bellman asks us with the largest of smiles.

 “No, we have not had the pleasure to visit it yet,” I answer.